xengeo/java-fundamentals/playwright/01_about_playwright.md

 [Chromium](https://www.chromium.org/Home/): the rendering engine which powers Google Chrome's ability to display webpages.
-(Chromium is also the rendering engine that's used by Microsoft's Edge browser - so by running tests against Chromium, you're effectively testing two browsers at once.)
+(Chromium is also the rendering engine that's used by Microsoft's Edge browser - so by running tests against Chromium, you're effectively testing those two browsers in one scenario.)

 ## Key Components